d-oliveros/isomorphine/README.md

 ### How It Works

-* Check [this](https://github.com/d-oliveros/isomorphine/tree/master/examples/isomorphic-react) for a full example.
+* Check the [barebone example](https://github.com/d-oliveros/isomorphine/tree/master/examples/barebone), and the [isomorphic todoMVC](https://github.com/d-oliveros/isomorphic-todomvc) for full examples.

 Isomorphine lets you build isomorphic APIs that can be used the same way in the browser and the server.
 The browser accesses a proxy of the server’s methods that are being required.
 The proxy is a mirror of the server-side entity.
 The proxy creates an HTTP request to Isomorphine’s endpoint (in the server).